A Beginner's Guide: How to start collecting art

-People buy art for many reasons - some of which suit the burgeoning collector more than others.
-Buying art as investment is challenging.
-Values fluctuate, so it may be difficult to predict the market.
-Likewise, so is collecting art to stay ‘on trend’.
-Who knows what’ll be the next ‘big thing’?
-That leaves collecting art for the love of art.
-Which frankly, is the most fun.
-Enjoy building a collection that reflects, inspires or challenges you.
+People buy art for many reasons, some of which suit the burgeoning collector more than others.
+Buying art as investment for example, can be challenging.
+Values are constantly in flux, making it difficult to predict the market.
+Collecting to stay on trend is similarly precarious - who knows what’ll be the next ‘big thing’?
+That leaves collecting art for the love of art, which frankly, is the most fun.
+So we suggest building a collection that aims to reflect, inspire and challenge.

 2) Research, research, research

 Allow yourself the luxury of discovering art you love.
 Take time to visit galleries, museums and surf the web.
-Our website contains our entire collection - ready to be scrolled through.
-To keep up with all upcoming collections and artists, you can also connect with us via our e-newsletter, instagram or facebook.
+You can visit our website to peruse our entire collection and keep up to date with new collections and artists via our e-newsletter, Instagram or Facebook.

 3) Set a Budget

 With the art market as vast as it is, finding art to suit your budget is surprisingly within reach.
 Sometimes however, our taste exceeds our immediate budget.
 If you fall for a work beyond your means, don’t fret too much - there are options.
-Original graphics can be an affordable collectable alternative to paintings.
+Original graphics can be an affordable and collectable alternative to paintings.
 At Angela Tandori Fine Art, we also offer layby and ArtMoney services.
 When it comes to art - setting a budget is wise, but sometimes, so is not settling.

 4) Be a clever collector

 Since the art world may be new territory, staying savvy is key.
-Ensure your vendor is trusted - read reviews and check their accreditations.
+Ensure your vendor is trusted by reading reviews and checking their accreditations.
 Angela Tandori for example, is a member of the Art Consulting Association of Australia.
-Plus, we offer letters of provenance with all purchases of original art, which help reiterate a work's authenticity.
-Another tip is to always ask questions - after all, any good art dealer should be happy to help!
+We also offer letters of provenance with all purchases of original art, which help reiterate a work's authenticity.
+Another tip is to always ask questions - after all, any good art dealer ought to be happy to help!